gilbertohasnofb/auxjad/docs/api/api-utilities.rst

 =========

-The |utilities|_ subpackage contains utility functions which include mutation functions (e.g. to adjust indicators of a container in place) and boolean functions (e.g. to check whether a container satisfy some condition).
+The |utilities|_ subpackage contains utility functions which include mutation functions (e.g. to adjust indicators of a container in place) and :obj:`bool` functions (e.g. to check whether a container satisfy some condition).

 ..  note::